CleverCloud/doc.clever-cloud.com/runtimes/java/java-war.md

 ---
 title: Java War/Ear
 position: 4
-shortdesc: In J2EE applications modules are packaged as EAR and WAR based on their functionality.
+shortdesc: In JEE, applications modules are packaged as EAR and WAR based on their functionality.
 tags:
 - java
 ---